Jax-Danger/Unity-Helper/ReadMe.md

 Example
 * `private float speed = 5; // Floats MUST end with an f if the float has a decimal value such as 5.1`

-Everything needs a semicolon (;) at the end of each line except for statements such as If statements.
+For basic C# knowledge, statements, field declarations/definitions, and method declarations need semicolons at the end of each line, but a few other things properties, method definitions, type definitions, for example, don't.

 Variables for the inspector should have a [SerializeField] before the [access].
 This is the correct way to make variables that are editable in the inspector.
 Recommended to keep private unless I actually want the variable to be accessible by other scripts.
 Example: